gbv/K10plus-cleanup/README.md

 typos and wrongly used fields.
 Some of these can automatically be fixed using Catmandu and [Catmandu::PICA].

-See `*.fix` files in this repository for examples.

 ## Installation

 Requires Catmandu and current version of [Catmandu::PICA] as listed in `cpanfile`.
 Install with: